Last Update: 5/8/2023

 An individual cannot consent to being hazed; a victim’s voluntary or willful participation in hazing activities will not be considered evidence that a violation of this policy did not occur.
 Section 18.2-56 of the Code of Virginia declares hazing illegal, establishes conditions for civil and criminal liability, and outlines the duties of the university when a student has been found guilty of hazing in civil or criminal court.

 It is hereby incorporated as part of this constitution and will serve as a guide for action by the university and JMU College Republicans if there is an instance of hazing by this organization or any of the members of this organization.
 It will be the duty of the officers of JMU College Republicans to educate the membership of this policy.

-Club members are able to propose amendments but must first be considered by the executive board and would require a ⅗ vote.
+Club members may propose amendments but must first be considered by the executive board and would require a ⅗ vote.
 All members in good standing must submit proposed amendments to this Constitution at least two weeks prior to any meeting at which amendments will be considered.
-An amendment shall be adopted upon an affirmative two-thirds vote of those present and voting at a meeting.
+An amendment shall be adopted upon an affirmative 2/3 vote of those present and voting at a meeting.

-The club may make an Advertising committee and a Social Media committee.
-The Chairs for these committees will not have executive voting power.
+The club may have appointed chair positions, including but not limited to, an Advertising Chair and a Social Media Chair.
+These Chairs will not have executive voting power.

 The Advertising Chair will be appointed by the Chairman and approved upon a ⅗ vote of the Executive Board.
-The Advertising Chair term will last until the Advertising Chair resigns or a new Executive Board is elected.
-The Advertising Chair shall work to gain new members to the club; shall work with the Second Vice Chair to create social events; shall work on voter registration within and outside of the club; shall work to get support for petitions that have been approved by the Executive Board; and shall be in charge of tabling for events involving the club.
+The Advertising Chair’s term will last until the Advertising Chair resigns or a new Executive Board is elected.
+The Advertising Chair shall work to gain new members to the club; shall work with the Vice Chairs to create social events; shall work on voter registration within and outside of the club; shall work to get support for petitions that have been approved by the Executive Board; and shall oversee tabling for events involving the club.